anoopmd/anoopmd.github.io/_posts/2016-7-20-i-damn-hate-angularjs.md

 The abstraction provided all the above mentioned languages/tools are neat and good.<br>

 But Not AngularJS.<br>
-I feel, I can ready assembly language more easily than AngularJS code.<br>
+I feel, I can read assembly language more easily than AngularJS code.<br>

 <b> Language syntax</b><br>
 In all the previous languages/framworks that I have worked on, the syntax is very natural.<br>